Software localization

 The libphonenumber library is Google's ultimate formatting, parsing, and validation tool for international phone numbers.
 By employing this open-source library, we can avoid paid APIs that provide phone number validation.
 The library makes it a lot easier to format phone numbers, so they are better readable to users across the globe.
 The library's JavaScript version, which we used in this tutorial, is highly efficient and can be used in multiple framework-specific plugins such as react-phone-number-input or vue-phone-number-input.

 If you feel ready and want to let your team localize at scale, check out Phrase, the most comprehensive localization solution on the market.
-The Phrase Localization Suite features a flexible API and CLI, and a beautiful web platform for your translators.
+The Phrase Localization Platform features a flexible API and CLI, and a beautiful web platform for your translators.
 With GitHub, GitLab, and Bitbucket sync, Phrase does the heavy lifting in your localization pipeline, so you can stay focused on the code you love.

 Check out all Phrase features for developers and see for yourself how it can help you take your apps global.